Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Channel Model and Preliminaries

 In this paper, we will use feedback to imply channel output feedback from the receivers to the transmitters.
 The feedback is assumed to be strictly causal and noiseless.
 There are four feedback links from the two receivers to the two transmitters.
-A feedback model is defined by the four tuple $(F_{11} F_{12} F_{21} F_{22})$ where
+A feedback model is defined by the four-tuple $(F_{11} F_{12} F_{21} F_{22})$, where

-Figure \ref{fig:allcombs} shows different combinations of the feedback links showing the nine principal combinations and listing their symmetrical equivalent (thus a total of 15) feedback models.
-The input signals that the transmitters can choose is a function of the feedback links present in the model.
-Thus,
+Fig.~\ref{fig:allcombs} shows the 9 principal feedback combinations and lists their symmetrical equivalent feedback models.
+With feedback, we can formalize the transmitted symbols as

-where $F_{ku} = 1$ indicates that causal channel output feedback is available to $u^{\mathrm{th}}$ transmitter from the $k^{\mathrm{th}}$ receiver.
-The link from a receiver to its own transmitter is called the direct link, and the link to other transmitter is called a cross link.
-Existence of two direct links represent that $F_{11}=F_{22}=1$ while $F_{12}=F_{21}=0$.
-Existence of only one direct link represents $F_{12}=F_{21}=0$ and $F_{11}\oplus F_{22}=1$.
-Since we consider symmetric model, unless otherwise specified, we will, without loss of generality, assume that one link feedback model is equivalent to $F_{11}=1$ and $F_{22}=0$.
+where $F_{ku} = 1$ implies that the channel output, $Y_{k}^{j-1}$, is known causally to the $u^{\mathrm{th}}$ transmitter.
+The feedback link from a receiver to its own transmitter is the direct-link feedback, and the link to the other transmitter is the cross-link feedback.
+If only two direct-links of feedback exist, then $F_{11}=F_{22}=1$ and $F_{12}=F_{21}=0$.
+If only one direct-link feedback exists, then $F_{12}=F_{21}=0$ and either $F_{11}$ or $F_{22}$ is 1 while the other is zero.
+Since we consider the symmetric interference channel, unless otherwise specified, we will, without loss of generality, assume that one direct-link feedback model is equivalent to $F_{11}=1$ and $F_{22}=0$.
 When feedback is broadcast from a single receiver, we will assume that $F_{11}=F_{12}=1$ while $F_{21}=F_{22}=0$.
-When feedback is broadcasted by both the receivers the feedback model will be denoted by $(1111)$.
+In the $(1111)$ feedback model, both receivers broadcast their channel outputs.

-\subsection{Achievable rate and capacity definitions}
+\subsection{Achievable Rate and Capacity Definitions}